Raceway Venray: M.C.V. Janslust

 In 1961 the local people started hosting motocross races in the village of Heide, Venray.
 The goal was to raise money for a church, the current church of Immaculate Conception.
-More than a hundred motocross racers attended the first event June 25, 1961.
+More than a hundred motocross racers attended the first event on June 25, 1961.
 Motocross Club Janslust was founded to host the races under the sanctioning of the Roman Catholic Dutch Touring Club (the Roman Catholic variant of the Royal Dutch Touring Club).
-The motocross became a yearly event.
-More than twenty years the annual motocross was run.
-However, in 1983 the organisation was dissolved.
-The motorcross of 1982 was canceled due to bad weather.
+The motocross became a yearly event, and was run annually for more than twenty years.
+However, the motocross of 1982 was canceled due to bad weather, and in 1983 the organisation was dissolved.
 The loss of 6,500 guilders was a heavy burden for the organisation.
-The board of the organisation decided to end the motorcross activities.
+The board of the organisation decided to end the motocross activities.

-Stichting Motor Cross Venray
+Stichting Moto-Cross Venray

 After the dissolution of M.C.V.
-Janslust motorcross halted in the area.
-Former members Johan van Dijck, Jan Derikx and Harry Maessen founded a new private foundation in 1983, Stichting Motor Cross Venray.
-The owner of the track in Heide did not allow any new motorcross activities.
+Janslust, motocross halted in the area.
+Former members Johan van Dijck, Jan Derikx and Harry Maessen founded a new private foundation in 1983, Stichting Moto-Cross Venray.
+The owner of the track in Heide did not allow any new motocross activities.
 The new foundation first wanted to host races at Castenray but eventually settled in Ysselsteyn.
 The foundation expanded the already existing facilities of Motor Cross Club Venray which had been in use since 1977.
 The track was expanded to a length of 1,500 meters and renamed Circuit de Peel.
 The track was located near the Lieutenant General Best Barracks.
 The first race of the new organisation was held in 1984.
 Under sanctioning of the KNMV and the FIM the first race was held on February 5, 1984.
 The international Pullshaw Nederland Trophy was attended by many international riders such as Kees van der Ven and Heinz Kinigadner.
 In its first years most races at Circuit de Peel were sanctioned by the International Motor Bike Association.